ZootHii/2DWalkthrough/README.md

 # 2DWalkthrough
- Game class walkthrough
+ Game programming class midterm from act1.<br>
- You can play rigth away from 2DWalkthroughBuild folder<br>
+ Exe file can be found in BricksOfHellBuild folder.<br>
-  Ahmet Yıldırım<br>
+ <h3>Ahmet Yıldırım</h3><br>

 Features:
  - 3 Levels
- - Blue bricks gaves 2 points and a new ball
+ - Blue bricks gaves 2 points and a new ball,
- - Red bricks unbreakable
+ - Red bricks unbreakable,
- - Latest scores in game over screen
+ - Latest scores in game over screen,
- - Good design I think, and moving insects, I can add more
+ - Good design I think, and moving insects, I can add more,
  - Some problems solved in first version. <br>

  <h3>Some in game screen shots<br>